Scott24031/Scott24031.github.io/_talks/lecture-notes.md

 collection: notes
 type: "Lecture Notes"
 permalink: /notes/lecture-notes
-venue: "Testing Institute of America 2014 Annual Conference"
+venue: "Mathematics course notes of undergraduate/graduate level"
 date: 2014-03-01
-location: "Los Angeles, CA"
+location: "Nanjing, JiangSu"
 ---

 These are lecture notes for the course I studied, you can download the PDF here: